 Recruitment screeners are often used to qualify participants to ensure:

-- They fit the appropriate target profile for the qualitative research (including such things as age, gender, behaviors, purchasing habits, etc.)
+- They fit the appropriate target profile for the qualitative research (including age, gender, behaviors, purchasing habits, etc.)

-- They have not participated in a focus group or IDI in the past 6 months, year, or a timeframe deemed appropriate by your team.
+- They have not participated in a focus group or IDI in the past six months, year, or a timeframe deemed appropriate by your team.

 - They do not have any condition that would limit their ability to read or write.

 For example, let's say Coca-Cola wants to conduct market research to understand why some customers choose their product versus a competitive product like Pepsi.

 The marketing team at Coca-Cola decide it would be best to hold one Coca-Cola loyalist group and one Pepsi loyalist group.

 Specific questions would be asked in the recruitment screener to ensure both groups fit the targeted age range, both purchased only one brand of soda over the past year, and both always buy either Coke or Pepsi.